SupurCalvinHiggins/212-fall-2015/labs/lab-07/readme.md

 ## SRBOT Framework

-TODO: too dense

 The SRBOT framework is a general method for designing recursive algorithms.
-It consists of five steps:
+SRBOT consists of five steps:

 1. **Subproblem Definition.** Give a function declaration with parameters, and precisely state the meaning of the function's return value.
 Typically, subproblems are defined over prefixes `A[:i]`, suffixes `A[i:]` or subarrays `A[i:j]` of an input array `A`.
 2. **Recursive Relationship.** State a recursive relationship between subproblems, and one or more smaller subproblems.
    Justify the relationship in terms of the subproblem definition.
-3. **Base Cases.** State appropriate base case(s) for your recursive relationship.
-Justify the base cases in terms of the subproblem definition.
+3. **Base Case(s).** State appropriate base case(s) for your recursive relationship.
+Justify the base case(s) in terms of the subproblem definition.
 4. **Original Problem.** State the solution to the original problem in terms of the subproblem definition.
 Usually, this step involves invoking the subproblem once with appropriate parameters.
 5. **Time Analysis.** Model the time required to solve the original problem with a recurrence relation.
 Solve the recurrence.

+Don't worry if SRBOT doesn't make much sense at first!
+It will take time and practice!

 ### Reading

-TODO: 2 and 3 dont make sense

 In this section, you will read an exemplar that using the SRBOT framework to design a recursive algorithm.